AbedrahmanYassen/AbedrahmanYassen/README.md

 - 👋 Hi, I’m @AbedelrahmanYassen
 - 👀 I’m interested in mobile development particulary and in programming in general
-- 🌱 I’m currently learning flutter nowadays
+- 🌱 I’m currently learning flutter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...